 Change the startup security settings in Recovery Mode

-Intel-based Mac with T2 chip or Apple Silicon Mac has restrictions on starting up from an external hard drive.
-Thus, you need to follow the guides below to change the startup security settings first:
+Intel-based Mac with a T2 chip or Apple Silicon Mac has restrictions on starting up from an external hard drive.
+Thus, you need to change the startup security settings first:

 - Hit the CMD + R keys (Intel-based Mac) or the Power button (Apple Silicon Mac) to launch into Recovery Mode.

 - Click Utilities, and then select Startup Security Utility from the menu bar.